 Now, the images are read and for each image the operator find_data_code_2d searches for symbols of the specified type and, if found, reads and decodes them.
 The input to the operator is the image and the data code handle.
 If you work with images that contain more than one symbol per image you additionally must add the general parameter 'stop_after_result_num' with the number of expected symbols.
 In this example, the number of symbols per image is 1, which is the default value.
 Because no additional parameters are set in this example, two empty tuples [] are passed in the operator call.
 The operator find_data_code_2d returns the XLD contour representing the border of the found symbol, a result handle for further investigations concerning the search process, as well as a string containing the encoded message(s).
-In the program, the XLD contour and the string are visualized mainly by the operators set_tposition, write_string, and dev_display, respectively (see figure 3).
+In the program, the string is visualized by the procedure disp_message and the XLD contour is visualized by the operator dev_display (see figure 2.1).